zeeshanali/Online-Help/docs/Install_Guide/ig_ch_07_configure_clients.md

 |`lustre-client-modules-<ver>`|Lustre* module RPM for clients.|
 |`lustre-client-<ver>`|Lustre* utilities for clients.|

-**To configure a Lustre* client running RHEL or CentOS version 7.3 or 7.4, perform these steps:**
+**To configure a Lustre* client running RHEL or CentOS version 7.4, perform these steps:**

-1. For clients running RHEL or CentOS version 7.3 or 7.4, add a client repository with the following command.
+1. For clients running RHEL or CentOS version 7.4, add a client repository with the following command.

     ```